 ROS generation is correlated with increases in [Zn2+]i

 Ionophores have previously been used to increase the concentration of cytosolic cations, mimicking cation release from intracellular stores.[39–41] Whilst A23187 has been widely used to investigate the effects of increases of cytosolic Ca2+ on cell or platelet function, it should be noted that this is a non-specific cation ionophore.
 Conversely, the Zn2+-specific ionophores clioquinol and pyrithione have previously been used to model increases in [Zn2+]i in platelets and other cells.[12,42,43] To analyse the effects of increases of Zn2+ on platelet ROS production.
 DHE-loaded platelets were stimulated with clioquinol (100µM), or A23187 (100µM) for 10 minutes, and changes in fluorescence were quantified using flow cytometry.
 As previously described, [44] A23187 treatment increased DHE fluorescence to 1735±176AU compared to the 745.±27AU for the vehicle control (DMSO, p<0.05, Figure 3a).
 Similarly clioquinol treatment resulted in increases of DHE fluorescence to 1824±227AU (p<0.05, Fig. 3A).
-ESR revealed ionophore-dependent increases in ROS production, with both A23187 and clioquinol increasing fluorescence intensity the oxidation rate of the spin probe CMH (Figure 3b).
+ESR revealed ionophore-dependent increases in ROS production, with both A23187 and clioquinol increasing the oxidation rate of the spin probe CMH (Figure 3b).
 Changes in ionophore-mediated increases in ROS production were also assessed using confocal imaging of DHE-stained platelets.
 Treatment with A23187 or clioquinol both increased the number of DHE-positive platelets.
 Whilst both ionophores resulted in increases in ROS, the number of platelet staining positive following A23187 treatment was higher than that for clioquinol-treated platelets.
 Thus, increases in both [Zn2+]i and [Ca2+]i are able to mediated increases in ROS production (Figure 3c).

-To further assess investigate the influence of increases in [Zn2+]i on ROS production, changes in GSH level and GPx activity in response to ionophore treatment were investigated.
+To further assess the influence of increases in [Zn2+]i on ROS production, changes in GSH level and GPx activity in response to ionophore treatment were investigated.
 GSH levels and GPx activity decreased upon ionophore treatment (Figures 3d, e).
 Levels of GSH were reduced from 0.5±0.03µg/mL to 0.29±0.02µg/mL and 0.31±0.01 in response to A23187 or clioquinol respectively.
 Similarly, GPx activity was reduced from 6.8±0.15U/mL to 4.9±0.2U/mL and to 4.4±0.3U/mL following A23187 or clioquinol treatment respectively.
 These data indicate that increases of [Ca2+]i or [Zn2+]i result in a pro-oxidative state, potentially caused by increased ROS levels and subsequent modification of the glutathione redox system.

 [Zn2+]i-mediated ROS production is mediated by NADPH oxidase and mitochondrial activity.